arthuravianna/iot_rollups_dapp/README.md

 ### Send Vehicle Data
 Click anywhere in the map and a modal window with lat and lng information already filled (extracted from the position clicked on map) will be open.
-Fill the form with the missing informations and click "submit", like the bus schedule it will also prompt a transaction in Metamask, confirm it to send the data.
+Fill the form with the missing informations, then click "submit".
+Like the bus schedule interaction, the DApp will ask to connect to metamask first (if it is not connected yet), then will prompt a transaction.
+Confirm the transaction to send the data.

 ## interacting-using-curl
 This form of interaction is used for tests because it uses a "default" hardhat account to cover expenses of the contracts methods execution.